popsolutions/openventilator/README.md

 Since then we tried to establish some development and community standards and evolved the project several times.

 # :heavy_exclamation_mark::heavy_exclamation_mark:DISCLAIMER
-**PROJECT STATUS:** We still need validation with health regulatory institutions and compliance with clinical requirements.
+**PROJECT STATUS:** We still need validation with health regulatory institutions and compliance with clinical requirements. - The tests on Lung Simulators are Sucessfull, limited on application depending on hardware availability but viable on emergency cases

-**PLEASE DO NOT USE ONLY TIRE-CHAMBER**, ENCASE THE the inner part of the TireChamber with a foodbag like ZIPLOCK or any material with compliance to contact with food.

-:warning: WE DO NOT YET GUARANTEE THE OPERATION OF THIS MACHINE | THIS MACHINE IS FOR EMERGENCY and HEALTH SYSTEM COLLAPSE SCENARIOS
+**PLEASE DO NOT USE THIS MACHINE IF NOT NEEDED**, WE DO NOT GUARANTEE THE OPERATION OF THIS MACHINE | THIS MACHINE IS FOR EMERGENCY and HEALTH SYSTEM COLLAPSE SCENARIOS :warning: